Kaspersky ASAP Express Project

 Creating topics

-For Kaspersky ASAP Express, I wrote two topics: “Cryptocurrency Security” and “Information security when working remotely.”
+For Kaspersky ASAP Express, I wrote 4 topics:

 Training materials